In response to “Fiat recursio!” (Vol. 3, No. 1).

 Daniel Everett is Dean of Arts and Sciences at Bentley University.
 Formerly, he was Chair of Languages, Literatures, and Cultures and Professor of Linguistics and Anthropology at Illinois State University.

-David Lobina is a linguist at the University of Barcelona.
+David Lobina is a philosopher at the University of Barcelona.

 Mark Brenchley is a postdoctoral researcher in linguistics at the University of Exeter.